Parental Leave Rights Attorney

 Our Boynton Beach-based lawyers will conduct a thorough investigation of the situation, putting together clear evidence of discrimination.
 This can range from intimidation and harassment to wrongful termination or an outright denial of your request for FMLA.

-Receive a Free Initial Consultation About Your Rights
+Receive a Free Consultation About Your FMLA Rights